thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

 ### Reading Logs

-Regardless of the deployment type, ThingsBoard MQTT Broker logs are stored in the following directory:
+Regardless of the deployment type, TBMQ logs are stored in the following directory:

 ```bash
 /var/log/thingsboard-mqtt-broker